Root Canal Therapy

 What is root canal retreatment?

 A root canal retreatment may be necessary if a previously root canal treated tooth fails to heal or if a recurrent infection is apparent.
 If this happens to you, there’s no need to worry.
-With Dr. Kim, it’s an easy fix that will only benefit your health and smile in the future.
+With Dr. Raj, it’s an easy fix that will only benefit your health and smile in the future.

 How can you tell if a tooth is dead?